Syria Systematically Harasses Medical Aid Convoys

 The World Health Organization was allowed to retain these medical supplies for use later.
 Tom says there's usually not an apparent justification for halting these items' transport.

-Chouraqui says that in other cases, "when the Syrian government removes those [medical] supplies they tend to use them for themselves."
+Chouraqui says that in other cases, "when militias remove those [medical] supplies they tend to use them for themselves."

 Shortages of supplies make it harder for medics to treat patients, especially in besieged areas.
 "We are depending on the convoys, and the pressure of the international community [for medical supplies]," says Dr. Rami Al Rayes, who directs Alameen, a nonprofit that works to provide health care and education in Syria, based in Gaziantep, Turkey.